BioTechniques Online Event: Advancing Precision Medicine 2019

 Over the last decade, precision medicine has taken leaps forward, with projects such as the Precision Medicine Initiative, All of Us and the Human Cancer Models Initiative putting a huge impetus behind the development of new technologies to improve the diagnosis and treatment of human disease.

-Our BioTechniques Online Event: Advancing Precision Medicine 2019, is a free, 2-day virtual symposium that will provide an overview of the latest technical advances in this field and explore how they are being harnessed to translate research from the bench to the bedside.
+Our BioTechniques Online Event: Advancing Precision Medicine 2019, is now on demand!
+This free, virtual symposium provides an overview of the latest technological advances in this field and explores how they are being harnessed to translate research from the bench to the bedside.

 What is a virtual symposium?

-The added bonus of this online event is if you can’t make it on the live dates you do not have to miss out.
-All talks, workshops and materials will be available on demand after the event to everyone that has registered.
+The added bonus of this online event is if you missed our live dates you do not have to miss out.
+All talks, workshops and materials are now available on demand to everyone that has registered.

 Sessions and speakers